-Salaries and Wages - Personnel
+Salaries and Wages-Personnel

-The Proposed Graduate Research Fellow (i.e., the doctoral student), Ms./Mr. xxx, will devote xxx summer months and xxx academic months per year toward the project.
-One summer month effort is equivalent to xxx hours.
-One academic month effort is equivalent to xxx hours.
+The Proposed Graduate Research Fellow (i.e., the doctoral student), Ms. /Mr. XXX, will devote XX summer months and XX academic months per year toward the project.
+One summer month of effort is equivalent to XXX hours.
+One academic month of effort is equivalent to XXX hours.

-The fringe benefit rate during th e academic year for the graduate student is %.
-The summer fringe benefit rate is $\$ %.
-The benefits included in the rate cover
+The fringe benefit rate during the academic year for the graduate student is XX%.
+The summer fringe benefit rate is XX%.
+The benefits included in the rate cover XXXXXXX.

-Travel (Non-Federal)
+Travel (Nonfederal)

-Attendance at the xxx Annual Meeting will provide Ms./Mr. xxx the opportunity to disseminate the results of the BJS-funded work within the relevant academic community.
-The meeting location and dates are xxx and xxx, respectively.
-The expected lodging rate is \$xxx, based on xxx source, for a total of xxx nights (\$xxx total).
-The meal allowance is \$xxx per day, based on xxx source.
-The expected transportation cost is \$xxx, based on xxx source.
-Other anticipated costs include an anticipated baggage fee of \$30.
-The total requested funding for this travel event is \$xxx.
+Attendance at the XXX Annual Meeting will provide Ms. /Mr. XXX the opportunity to disseminate the results of the BJS-funded work within the relevant academic community.
+The meeting location and dates are XXX and XXX, respectively.
+The expected lodging rate is \$XXX, based on XXX source, for a total of XXX nights (\$XXX total).
+The meal allowance is \$XXX per day, based on XXX source.
+The expected transportation cost is \$XXX, based on XXX source.
+Other anticipated costs include a baggage fee of \$30.
+The total funding requested for this travel event is \$XXX.